JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 All images and other static files have been stored externally with AWS S3.
 Whenever these files needed to be updated, I updated them on my local repository and then sent to AWS S3 by running the "python3 manage.py collectstatic" command.

+**Profile Page Functionality**: The profile page will display a page that contains your email address and username, as well as the total amount of orders and an option to edit your details.
+Once you have made an order, the page will update and display your most recent order(s).

 # Testing

 [![Build Status](https://travis-ci.org/JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project.svg?branch=master)](https://travis-ci.org/JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project)